 Koala Woman Says

 This population is under immense pressure from the expansion of the Gold Coast.
-With the huge Pimpama development the Queensland Government has set a shocking precedent – a first for Queensland – of removing koalas from development sites to other areas and we know this has bad outcomes for Koalas, with a 20% survival rate on average.
-Now they want to do it in other places.
+With the huge Pimpama development, the Queensland Government has set a shocking precedent – a first for Queensland – of removing koalas from development sites to other areas and we know this has bad outcomes for Koalas, with a 20% survival rate on average.
+With the precedent set they want to do it in other places.
 And guess what?
-Now you don’t have to find offsets or suitable habitat, “research” will do instead.
+Now you don’t have to find offsets or suitable habitat, developers can pay to do research instead.
 How heartbreaking it must be for these researchers to gradually, inexorably watch the demise of “their” Koalas.

-There are Koalas at Helensvale and Coombabah, and a few at East Coomera, but very few sightings in the last five years.
-So, with the Pimpana Koalas gone, we may as well say that Koalas are close to extinction in yet another south east Queensland electorate.
+There are Koalas at Parkwood, Helensvale and Coombabah, and a few left at East Coomera, but sightings have dropped in the last 10 years.
+So, with the Pimpana Koalas removed, we may as well say that Koalas are getting closer and closer to extinction in yet another southeast Queensland electorate.

 Member for Fadden